ROCm/HIP/tests/catch/README.md

 REQUIRE(0 == proc.run()); // Test of return value of the proc
 REQUIRE(exepctedOutput == proc.getOutput()); // Test on expected output of the process
 ```
-The process can be a standalone exe, inside the same folder as other tests.
+The process must be a standalone exe inside the same folder as other tests.

 ## Enabling New Tests
 Initially, the new tests can be enabled via using ```-DHIP_CATCH_TEST=1```.
 After porting existing tests, this will be turned on by default.